 Get Everyone On The Same Page

 A simple project brief will go a long way towards getting your team aligned and your next UX project off to a healthy start.
-Give it a try and let me know what you think.
+Download my template below and let me know what you think.